Scary Thoughts In Motherhood: “I Can’t Stop Imagining The Worst Case Scenario!”

 • Harm coming to you: Sometimes the irrational fear is about you!
 You might be enjoying an otherwise nice day with your family when suddenly your mind wanders to what would happen to your family if you took a fall or if your plane went down.

 • Fears around violence or abuse: Some people will have scary thoughts that involve harming their child on purpose.
 Sometimes mothers will notice themselves worrying about a scenario where a trusted adult abuses their child, or even a scenario where they themselves enact harm.
-This is a common theme of intrusive thoughts.
+This is a common theme of intrusive thoughts as a parent.
 It’s also one of the hardest to sit with.

 • Worries about serious illness: Health anxiety has always been a main pillar of worried thinking in motherhood but that has just gotten worse with the pandemic.
 Many parents notice that their days get interrupted with thoughts about their kids getting anything from COVID to food poisoning to a respiratory infection.